inria-thoth/T3SC/README.md

 ```
 Data should be downloaded automatically to `data/ICVL` or `data/DCMall` if it is not there already.

+**NOTE**: For uniform and stripes noises, better results are obtained with Noise Adaptive Sparse Coding.
+To enable this feature, use `model.beta=1` for both training and testing.

 ### Examples

 ICVL dataset with constant gaussian noise: